-- · How did you prepare to take the pictures? - How did you get your pet to cooperate when the pictures were being taken?
+- How did you prepare to take the pictures? - How did you get your pet to cooperate when the pictures were being taken?

 How are pictures a form of communication?
 What do your pictures communicate to other people about your pet?

-What can you do to be sure your pictures "tell a story" rather than be just pictures?
+Explore what you learned What can you do to be sure your pictures "tell a story" rather than be just pictures?